caomw/confidenceSFM/README.txt

 		- 'initializeScreen.m': sets the default parameters to open the main window for the experiment.
 		- 'setConstants.m' & 'setParamsSFM.m': adjust experimental parameters.
 		- 'run_SFM.m': MAIN FILE.
 Runs the experiment.

+scrPres/analysis/

+		- analysis_collect_eyeData: gets the raw data and read all trials for all sunjects into a matrix
+		-
+		-